Samsung Galaxy A56 5G: premium display and build, but the Exynos 1580 struggles with games

 Are there any known software or hardware issues with the Samsung Galaxy A56 5G?

-Some users of the Samsung Galaxy A56 5G have reported a flickering horizontal line at the bottom of the display, which can be mitigated in developer settings.
-Additionally, 'focus hunting' issues during video recording and automatic restarts when connected to a PC for data transfer have been documented.
+Some users of the Samsung Galaxy A56 5G have reported a flickering horizontal line at the bottom of the display, which can be mitigated in developer settings. 'focus hunting' issues during video recording and automatic restarts when connected to a PC for data transfer have been documented.